jcaiqueoliveira/josecaique.com/content/blog/strong-skip.md

 date = 2024-06-16T11:53:01-03:00
 +++

-Recent updates from compose introduced compose strong skipping mode, which makes the compose much more efficient to deal with recomposition.
+Recent updates from compose introduced compose strong skipping mode, which makes compose much more efficient to deal with recomposition.
 Let's validate it with a simple example.

 The most easy way to force recomposition it's passing a List as a parameter to some compose function as follows: